Tuurlijk/docker-local/Readme.md

 * Default [busybox](https://hub.docker.com/_/busybox) container - used for initialization
 * Default [blackfire](https://hub.docker.com/r/blackfire/blackfire) container - used for profiling your site
 * Default [ngrok](https://hub.docker.com/r/wernight/ngrok) container - used to share your local site with the world
+* Default [dozzle](https://hub.docker.com/r/amir20/dozzle) container - used to inspect the logs in browser
 * Slightly changed php container (added graphicsmagick, rsync and some php modules) - serves up php

 Disclaimer: This was developed and tested on Linux.
 OSX has some limitations when it comes to easy access to docker hosts by hostname: [Docker Known limitations, use cases, and workarounds](https://docs.docker.com/docker-for-mac/networking/#known-limitations-use-cases-and-workarounds)